Usage

 Quick Export of Layers

-If you made changes to your image and you want to export again with the same settings, or you need a simple export without customization, you can run File → Export Layers (Quick).
+If you made changes to your image and you want to export again with the same settings, or you need a simple export without customization, you can run File → Export Layers (Quick)

 For the first time, a small dialog with only export settings is displayed, where you can adjust the basic export settings.

-This dialog can be skipped by simply unchecking Show this dialog.
+This dialog can be skipped by simply unchecking Show this dialog

-Note that even procedures and constraints set up in the Export Layers dialog will be applied for Export Layers (Quick), even if they are not shown.
+Note that even procedures and constraints set up in the Export Layers

 Quick Export of Selected Layers

-When you select multiple layers in GIMP, you can right-click and select Export Selected Layers to quickly export the selected layers.
+When you select multiple layers in GIMP, you can right-click and select Export Selected Layers

 In this case, any constraints set in the main dialog will be ignored.